DataBiosphere/cgp-deployment/README.md

 1. The elasticsearch instance domain can be one that is prexisting if used only for development.

-1. You need a Google Client ID and Client Secret to create a Google OAuth2 app during installation.
-Instructions to set this up can be found on the [Boardwalk deployment page](boardwalk/README.md#deployment).The OAuth2 app will enable users to log in with a Google account
+1. Provide the a Google Client ID and Client Secret you got from the OAuth2 app.
+Instructions to set this up can be found on the [Boardwalk deployment page](boardwalk/README.md#deployment).That will enable user to log in with a Google account
    (username + pwd) to work with access-controlled data if needed.
    Log-in is not necessary in order to export non-access-controlled metadata from _Boardwalk_ to Broad's FireCloud.